Fairlands

-Fairlands is the largest settlement (neighbourhood) of Worplesdon, a village with a civil parish council in the Borough of Guildford, Surrey, England.
+Fairlands is the largest settlement in the civil parish of Worplesdon in the Borough of Guildford, Surrey, England.
 The neighbourhood is centred 2.6 mi north-west of Guildford, to which it is linked by a relatively straight road.
 The arbitrary centre of Worplesdon, a linear settlement, its church, is 1.2 mi north-east.

 Amenities

 Fairlands has a parade of eight shops, a post office, a doctor's surgery, primary school, recreation ground and community centre.
 The latter is used for resident's association meetings, meetings of other groups of cross-sections of the community, and private hire events.

-Directly north of Fairlands is the Equestrian Centre of Merrist Wood College, which specialises in horticulture, landscaping, garden design, animal care, countryside, golf, sports turf, floristry, arboriculture and equine studies - it encompasses 400 acres of land.
+Directly north of Fairlands is Merrist Wood College, which specialises in practical and theoretical landscape-related careers and agricultural vocational courses.
+The campus encompasses 400 acres of land.